 3. WHAT IS AN RSI?

 RSI is an acronym for Repetitive Strain Injury.
-This phrase is presently “in vogue” in the rehabilitation community.
-It is a loose categorization of injuries which are believed to originate from repetitious movements, usually in the upper extremities.
+It is a loose categorization of injuries which are believed to originate from repetitious movements; repetitious movements can occur during sports, recreational activities (gardening), activities of daily living (driving), occupational demands (prolonged sitting or heavy repetitive tasks).

 4. WHAT IS THE BIG DEAL ABOUT POSTURE?